nabilalharethi/nabilalharethi/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nabil Al-Harethi
 ========================================================================================================================================

-I am a computer science student specialized in software development.
-I am passionate about creating innovative and user-friendly software solutions.
-I enjoy working in a team environment and collaborating with others to achieve common goals.
-I am also a self-motivated and independent worker, and I am confident in my ability to work on my own.

 * 🌍  I'm based in Sweden
 * ✉️  You can contact me at [nabilalharethi@gmail.com](mailto:nabilalharethi@gmail.com)